Author Archives: Lebawit Lily Girma

-Lebawit Lily Girma is an award-winning writer, photographer, and blogger specializing in the Caribbean region.
-Her work is regularly published in major travel publications, including AFAR, CNN, Delta Sky, and Lonely Planet, among others.
-A self-professed "culture-holic," Lily left her native Ethiopia at age one, fast developing a passion for the expat life.
+Lebawit Lily Girma is an award-winning travel journalist, photographer, and guidebook author specializing in the Caribbean region.
+Her work has been published in major travel publications, including CNN, AFAR, Delta Sky, Lonely Planet, Shermans Travel, and BBC, among others.
+A self-professed "culture-holic," Lily left her native Ethiopia at age one, fast developing a passion for the expat Caribbean life.
 In 2008, she ditched her US corporate law career for the road and created Sunshine and Stilettos—a travel photography blog showcasing authentic ways to experience the Caribbean, through culture and nature.
-Lily has since partnered with multiple travel brands and tourism boards, and also authors major print guidebooks on three Caribbean destinations, including Belize, the Dominican Republic, and Jamaica.
+Lily has since partnered with Caribbean tourism boards and travel brands on major content projects.
+She also authors print guidebooks on three destinations, including Belize, the Dominican Republic, and Jamaica.
 Read more on her site, LebawitGirma.com

 My first journey to Barbados, ten years ago, came about when my friend Chelsea rang me up one afternoon.
 We were each respectively stuck at our lawyers’ desks in Washington DC, and on the brink of an upcoming long, Labor Day weekend.

 Like most first-time visitors, we’d ended up staying in a resort in the St. Lawrence Gap area—on the south coast of this beach-blessed island.
 But after just two days on Accra Beach and a single road trip, I had left Barbados frustrated.
 Where were those Bajan vibes everyone talked about?